Logo

 Supported Third-Party LLMs in Agentforce

-Agentforce isn’t limited to Salesforce’s models.
-It supports a wide range of managed LLMs from partners like OpenAI, Anthropic, and Google.
-These are ready-to-use and geo-aware (meaning they follow local data rules).
-Here’s a simple table of key ones:
+Agentforce is not limited to Salesforce’s models.
+It supports a wide range of managed LLMs from partners such as OpenAI, Anthropic, and Google.
+These models are ready to use and geo-aware, meaning they comply with local data regulations.
+Here is a simple table of key options:

 Model ProviderKey ModelsBest For